-Advocates trained to provide support for students who have experienced interpersonal violence.
+Provides advocacy and support for students who have experienced sexual assault, sexual harassment and/or interpersonal violence.
 These advocates answer questions about processes and procedures, help survivors access medical care, report the incident to University Police or OIED, provide assistance with securing accommodations for such students, and provide referrals to other resources on and off campus.
-In partnership with the NC State Counseling Center, the Women's Center responds to needs identified through the Relationship & Sexual Violence Phone Line.
+In partnership with the NC State Counseling Center, the Women's Center responds to needs identified through the Sexual Assault Help Line.
 The Women's Center also offers a course on interpersonal violence and provides a variety of education programs.

-- GLBT Center (919) 513-9742 Provides assistance and referrals to members of the gay, lesbian, bisexual and transgender communities. - Student Behavioral Case Manager (919) 515-2963 Provides support to students who are exhibiting concerning or worrisome behaviors and that need additional attention in order to ensure they are safe and continue to be successful at NC State.
+• GLBT Center (919) 513-9742

+Provides assistance and referrals to members of the gay, lesbian, bisexual and transgender communities.

+• Student Behavioral Case Manager (919) 515-2963

+Provides support to students who are exhibiting concerning or worrisome behaviors and that need additional attention in order to ensure they are safe and continue to be successful at NC State.
-• Student Ombuds Services (919) 513-0235 Assists students in resolving problems related to their university working, learning, or living experience.

-- Faculty Ombuds Services (919) 935-0922 Assists faculty in resolving problems related to their university work experiences and understanding university polices and procedures - Employee Relations, Human Resources (919) 515-6575 Provides assistance, resources, information and educational opportunities to faculty and staff with regard to complaints or concerns of workplace violence, relationship violence, and/or nondiscriminatory workplace harassment. - Office of Scholarships and Financial Aid (919) 515-2421 Provides assistance, information and advice on financial aid, scholarships, and loan repayment. - Office of International Services (919) 515-2961 Provides assistance, information and advice on immigration and visa issues related to students' academic studies or work experiences. - Cashier's Office (919) 515-2986 Provides assistance and information on payment options, refunds, and billing to students. - Multicultural Student Affairs (919) 515-3835 Provides assistance and referrals for multicultural students at NC State with an emphasis on students who self-identify as African American, Native American, and Hispanic/Latino. - African American Cultural Center (919) 515-5210 Provides assistance and referrals for students at NC State with an emphasis on students who are African American.
+• Employee Relations, Human Resources (919) 515-6575

+Provides assistance, resources, information and educational opportunities to faculty and staff with regard to complaints or concerns of workplace violence, relationship violence, and/or non-discriminatory workplace harassment.

+• Office of Scholarships and Financial Aid (919) 515-2421

+Provides assistance, information and advice on financial aid, scholarships, and loan repayment.

+Office of International Services (919) 515-2961

+Provides assistance, information and advice on immigration and visa issues related to students' academic studies or work experiences.

+Cashier's Office (919) 515-2986

+Provides assistance and information on payment options, refunds, and billing to students.

+• Multicultural Student Affairs (919) 515-3835

+Provides assistance and referrals for multicultural students at NC State with an emphasis on students who self-identify as African American, Native American, and Hispanic/Latino.

+• African American Cultural Center (919) 515-5210

+Provides assistance and referrals for students at NC State with an emphasis on students who are African American.